 Dataflow tasks can be organized into groups to allow for performance fine-tuning.
-Groups provide a handy task() factory method to create tasks attached to the groups.
-Using groups allows you to organize tasks or operators around different thread pools (wrapped inside the group).
-While the Dataflow.task() command schedules the task on a default thread pool (java.util.concurrent.Executor, fixed size=#cpu+1, daemon threads), you may prefer being able to define your own thread pool(s) to run your tasks.
+Groups provide factory method to create tasks attached to the groups.
+Using groups allows you to organize tasks different thread pools (wrapped inside the group).
+While the Dataflow.task() command schedules thread pool (java.util.concurrent.Executor, fixed size=#cpu+1, daemon threads), you may prefer I your own thread pool(s) to run your tasks.

-The default thread pool for dataflow tasks contains daemon threads, which means your application will exit as soon as the main thread finishes and won't wait for all tasks to complete.
-When grouping tasks, make sure that your custom thread pools either use daemon threads, too, which can be achieved by using DefaultPGroup or by providing your own thread factory to a thread pool constructor, or in case your thread pools use non-daemon threads, such as when using the NonDaemonPGroup group class, make sure you shutdown the group or the thread pool explicitly by calling its shutdown() method, otherwise your applications will not exit.
+The default thread pool for dataflow tasks contains daemon threads, which means yo application will exit as soon as the main thread finishes and won't wait for all tasks to When grouping tasks, make sure that your custom thread pools either use daemon th too, which can be achieved by using DefaultPGroup or by providing your own thread a thread pool constructor, or in case your thread pools use non-daemon threads, suclusing the NonDaemonPGroup group class, make sure you shutdown the group or the pool explicitly by calling its shutdown() method, otherwise your applications will not explicitly by calling its shutdown()

-You may selectively override the default group used for tasks, operators, callbacks and other dataflow elements inside a code block using the Dataflow.usingGroup() method:
+You may selectively override the default group used for tasks, operators, callbacks and other dat a code block using the Dataflow.usingGroup() method:

 '''

 Dataflow.usingGroup(group) {

 task {

 'http://gpars.codehaus.org'.toURL().text //should throw MalformedURLException

 }

 .then {page -> page.toUpperCase()}

 .then {page -> page.contains('GROOVY')}

-.then({mentionsGroovy -> println "Groovy found: $mentionsGroovy"}, {error -> println "Error: $error"
+.then {page -> page.contains('GROOVY')}

-}).join()
+.then({mentionsGroovy -> println "Groovy found: $mentionsGroovy"}, {error -> println "Error: $error"}).joi

 }

 '''